 If you thought Rishikesh is all about finding your spiritual core and yoga, you’d be just a little left of the truth.
 Agreed, it has rightly earned its epithet of ‘Yoga Capital of the World’ and is also the most popular starting point of the ‘Chota Char Dham’ pilgrimage for the Hindus but there is a lot more to do in Rishikesh than these.
 A historic city in the state of Uttarakhand, Rishikesh is a little slice of heaven for the outdoorsy traveler and the thrill-seeker.
 Want to know what’s in store for you?
 Know about some of the best things to do in Rishikesh right here:

-1. Engage in adrenaline-inducing activities
+1. Engage in Whitewater Rafting

 What’s a trip to Rishikesh without experiencing the adrenaline rush of whitewater rafting?
 With different grades of rapids across rafting stretches to Rishikesh from Brahampuri, Shivpuri, Marine Drive and Kaudiyala, pick the one you’re comfy with depending on whether you’re a novice or an expert.
 Rafting can be enjoyed in Rishikesh during any season except monsoon (July-mid Sep).

-While river rafting, you can also experience the fun of jumping off a cliff into the freezing waters of the Ganges, from a height of 25-30 feet.
 Another relatively new adventure sport you can enjoy in Rishikesh while rafting is riding the rapids – not on a raft but by simply using your body to float with the current.
 If you’re an adventure junkie, body surfing is something that you must try!

-2. Visit Rishikesh’s beautiful Hindu shrines
+9. Visit Rishikesh’s Beautiful Hindu Shrines

 The adventure sports came much later; Rishikesh is primarily a religious center for Hindu pilgrims and one of the holiest places in India as attested by the huge number of beautiful temples here.
 And one of the first things to do in Rishikesh for any traveler is to visit as many of them and seek blessings.
 Some of the best temples to visit in Rishikesh are Trayambakeshwar Temple (popularly known as Tera Manzil Temple), Neelkanth Mahadev Temple, Shatrughna Mandir, Kunjapuri Devi Temple, Lakshman Temple, Raghunath Temple, Shri Bharat Mandir, and Bhootnath Temple.

-3. Rejuvenate with yoga and meditation
+10. Rejuvenate with Yoga and Meditation

 A trip to Rishikesh can be a perfect opportunity for you to connect with your spiritual side through yoga and meditation.
 With scores of yoga retreats (or ashrams) and skilled masters of this ancient art, you can learn different styles of yoga along with meditation to relax your body and mind and soothe your soul.
 Millions of visitors from across the globe come to Rishikesh to practice yoga so what are you waiting for?
 Book a stay at any of the reputed yoga centers in the city like Parmarth Niketan, Sivananda Ashram, Sadhana Mandir, Yoga Niketan, Rishikesh Yogpeeth, and more.